 - cannot adjust to other work because of your medical conditions.

 - have been disabled, or are expected to be disabled, for at least one year or your disability will result in death.

 Family members of disabled workers, such as spouses and unmarried children, may also be eligible to receive benefits.
 If your family’s income has been affected by a loved one’s inability to work due to a disability, contact Colbert Cooper Hill today.

 Many disabled workers who file strong appeals after their SSD denials end up getting approved for benefits.
 Don’t risk your benefits by facing the appeals process without legal help.
 Colbert Cooper Hill has the resources and experience to take on the SSA.
-And with our No Fee Guarantee®, you won’t owe us attorney fees unless we get your claim approved.
+And because we work on a contingency fee basis, you won’t owe us attorney fees unless we get your claim approved.
 Don’t wait any longer to get your benefits.
 Contact us today.